 – Aurélie Athan, Ph.D.

-I work with a small number of clients every year along the spectrum of motherhood, from fertility and conception (physioloigic and assisted), pregnancy and postpartum, adoption and surrogacy to abortion, pregnancy, and infant loss.
+I offer coaching and support along the spectrum of motherhood, including fertility and conception (physioloigic and assisted), pregnancy and postpartum, adoption and surrogacy as well as abortion, pregnancy, and infant loss.

-While doulas strive to provide their clients with an informed and satisfying birth outcome, I am committed to cultivating a strong sense of agency, identity, connection, creativity, intimacy, and financial security on the path to motherhood.
+In addiiton to facilitating an informed and satisfying birth outcome, I am committed to cultivating a strong sense of agency, identity, connection, creativity, intimacy, community, and financial security on the path to motherhood.

 - journaling and creative expression